bassjobsen/jbst/README.md

 Jamedo's Bootstrap Start Theme (JBST)
 =====================================

-JBST is a powerful theme framework that can be used as a standalone website builder or as a framework to create child themes for wordpress.
-JBST build on on the top of Twitter's Bootstrap 3 and is full customizable with LESS.
-Integrated customizer for easy website building.
+JBST is a powerful theme framework that can be used as a standalone website builder or as a framework to create child themes for WordPress.
+JBST build on the top of Twitter's Bootstrap 3 and is full customizable with LESS.
+Integrated customizer for easy responsive website building.
+Right-To-Left (RTL) support.
 It also has built in support for BuddyPress, BBpress and eCommerce (WooCommerce, JigoShop and WPeCommerce).

 * [Twitter's Bootstrap 3](http://getboostrap.com/) ready
 * E-Commerce ( we recommend WooCommerce )